omeka/classic-enduser/docs/Plugins/TextAnalysisUpdate.md

 To analyze one of your existing corpora, click the green *Analyze a corpus* button on the Text Analysis page.

 On the page which loads:
-1. *Corpus*: Select a corpus generate with the Ngram plugin to analyzed from a dropdown menu of your Omeka site's existing corpora.
+1. *Corpus*: Select a corpus (generated with the Ngram plugin) to analyze from a dropdown menu of your Omeka site's existing corpora.
 Note that corpora cannot be analyzed until they have been validated.
 2. *Features*: Using checkboxes, select which sorts of analysis you want to run on the corpus.
 For NLU you can select Entities, Keywords, Categories and Concepts.
 MALLET has a single checkbox.
 3. *Item Cost Only?* Check this box to get an estimated cost of running NLU features on the selected corpus.
 4. *Stopwords* (MALLET): If you want to add stopwords for MALLET, enter whitespaced-separated words in this text box.
-The (list of default stopwords for MALLET)[https://github.com/mimno/Mallet/blob/master/stoplists/en.txt] includes most common English-language stopwords.
+The [list of default stopwords for MALLET](https://github.com/mimno/Mallet/blob/master/stoplists/en.txt) includes most common English-language stopwords.
 Note that carriage returns will count as whitespace in this field, should you need to copy and paste a list of stopwords.

 Once you have configured these settings, click the green *Analyze Corpus* button.